OneMoreSummer/academic-kickstart/content/post/what-happens-if-the-people-who-benefited-from-the-system-are-in-charge-of-the-system/index.md

 ---
 Students from the University of Pennsylvania recently took part in an interesting experiment.
 In answering a spurious questionnaire about the factors that may have helped them to the Ivy League, the students inadvertently provided the single most important data point at the top of the page.
 They had to write their date of birth.

-Later all is revealed and they are amazed that ‘all’ of them are old for their cohort.
+Later all is explained and they are amazed that ‘all’ of them are old for their cohort.
 What happens next is even more revealing.
 Upon being given an easy way to ‘fix’ this problem, the Relative Age Effect, literally no-one is very keen to support it.

 Why?
 They didn’t want their achievements to be devalued.
 Perhaps it is just human nature to struggle to come to terms with recognizing a system that had worked in their favour.
 What begins as arbitrary advantage hardens into privilege and when you’re accustomed to privilege, equality feels like oppression.